 Door closing devices fitted to fire-resisting doors are required to perform one of two functions, dependent on whether or not a latch is fitted to the door.
-These functions are considered "essential" in terms of the ability of the doorset to achieve its intended fire resistance rating.
+These functions are considered "essential" in terms of the ability of the doors to achieve their intended fire resistance rating.